Pro's and Con's

 Full disk encryption (FDE) is quite unproblematic in a single-boot setup, and those hardware-switched boot disks are each organized as single-boot installations.
 In particular, all the sectors following the MBR are available in whole for low level drivers.

 Hard disk drives have become quite affordable.
-With only one OS per disk, we have option to choose comparably small disk capacities tailored for the certain scope of application.
-I.e. an Office-PC could run with comparably small conventional drives or SSDs.
-Smaller HDDs tend to be more energy-efficient, rugged and reliable than bigger ones.
+With one OS per disk, we have option to choose comparably small disk capacities tailored for the certain field of application.
+I.e. the Office install could run on a comparably small conventional drive or SSD.
+Smaller drives tend to be more energy-efficient, rugged and reliable than bigger ones.
 On the other hand, for the install of a Fun- or Gaming-OS we may directly choose some Terabytes packed platter that will then keep our most beloved Multimedia stuff.

-Independent, optimized, streamlined and clearly arranged OS installations help keeping control of your data and to perform tailored backup strategies.
-This is something slightly different to the usual windooze scrapheap where more and more ballast and incriminating material accumulates inevitably...
+Independent, optimized, streamlined and clearly arranged OS installations help keeping control of your data and with tailored backup strategies.
+This is different to the usual windooze scrapheap where more and more ballast and incriminating material accumulates inevitably...

 Top | Index